SEAL-IIT-KGP/TWINSSE/dnf/README.md

 ## Parameter Setting in Source Files

-Please esure that the following paratemeters are set properly before builind `sse_setup` and `sse_search`.
+Please esure that the following paratemeters are set properly before building `sse_setup` and `sse_search`.

 Set the following parameters in the database configuration file [here](../configuration/).
 A configuration file is already present for the supplied database.